djfdyuruiry/go-figure/README.md

 # Go Figure!

-Released in 1991, the Windows Entertainement Pack, included a game entitled `Go Figure!`.
+Microsoft Entertainment Pack 4, released in 1994, included a game entitled `Go Figure!`.
 This simple math game is so fun to play I decided to make a modern clone.

 ![Screenshot of App](docs/screenshot.png)